The Artist

 Living so closely with the ocean instilled a deep reverence for the natural world and a lasting commitment to ocean conservation.
 The vastness of the sea, the quiet patience required to wait for a dorsal fin to surface, and the raw presence of wild animals left a permanent mark on her perspective.

-From an early age, she was drawn to making.
+From an early age, she was drawn to arts and crafts.
 She filled sketchbooks with whales and marine forms, and wrote songs to play on a homemade Kleenex box ukulele.
 Creativity was never separate from her environment — it was a way of understanding it, honoring it, and staying connected to the wild places that shaped her.

 Katie Ford sits on a sailboat with a sketchbook in hand.